wdi-sf-march-2014/notes/Terminal/living_in_the_command_line.md

 It's important to remember that being in one room is much like being in another room.
 The difference is in the contents and the relative position of other folders.

+## Pair Practice
+__Exercise: 5 minutes in Pairs__

+1. Using Finder: Pick a directory somewhere under the /Users directory on your partner's computer
+2. Your Task: Navigate to that directory in a single command from your home directory using a relative or absolute path
+3. Help your partner if they are having trouble and use Tab Completion

 ##Mini Review - Navigating Around
 * root directory `/`
 * `./` and `../`